creatorIND/biblios_bhatiyani/README.md

-# Biblios - Book Reading Tracker
+# Akshara - Book Reading Tracker

 A personal book reading tracker application that helps users manage their reading journey with features for book management, progress tracking, and reading statistics visualization.